 Robens Denali Stove has a recommended retail price of £334.99.

 Robens Denali Stove Photos

-We mentioned in a previous article about why you would want to use a stove in your tent, as well as the sensible precautions you need to take.
+We mentioned in a previous article why you would want to use a stove in your tent, as well as the sensible precautions you need to take.

-Putting together the Robens Volcano Stove
+Putting together the Robens Denali Stove

 From the spark arrester, you can hang the heat shield.